 Effective communication and professionalism are important.
 Not just to attract potential buyers but also to convert them into prospects and to maintain long-term partnerships.
-When you contact processed fruit and vegetable trading companies in Europe, the way of communicating and doing business can strongly influence your level of success.
-This chapter will help developing country exporters to tackle their challenges in communication, marketing and doing business by providing useful insights.
+When you contact processed fruit and vegetable trading companies in Europe, your way of communicating and doing business can strongly influence your level of success.
+This study will help you tackle challenges in communication, marketing and doing business by providing useful insights.

 Contents of this page